Threadnaught/z1-ros-basic/README.md

 ```

 5. Wait for GUI to load and show robot.

+**NOTE:** If the visualisation is all black, try resizing the window.

 6. Hit enter on your terminal and you should see interactive control being given back to you.